Developing learning content

 Developing online resources

 Multi-purpose resources.
 When developing your own online resources, consider the multitude of ways it could be used.
 Can the same resource be used for a number of purposes within a course?
 Can the same resource be used across a number of courses, or programs, or disciplines?
 Maximise the time and effort in creating the resource by ensuring that it is not single use.
-An example of this is the digital narrative videos that have been developed by CLIPP with various Schools.
+An example of this is the digital narrative videos that have been developed by the Centre for Academic Development (CAD) with various Institutes.
 These suite of videos were designed to address a number of learning outcomes, across a number of courses and programs.
-Contact your School’s CLIPP Learning Designer to find out if these digital narrative fit your purpose.
+Contact your Learning Designer to find out if these digital narrative fit your purpose.

 Chunk information.
 Break videos into sub-topics (10 minutes max.).
 This encourages engagement and also allows for movement if topic sequence changes.